Compute

 1

-A central network is required, with all enterprise routers are added to it as attachments.
+A central network is required, and the three enterprise routers are added to it as attachments.

 • Name: Set it based on site requirements.
 In this example, GCN-A-B-C is used.